wjansenw/pandaplan/README.md

 - **Calendar subscription** – copy calendar feed URLs for a team or individual person and subscribe to them from a calendar application.
 - **Translations** – frontend text is translated through the shared `t()` translation system, with Dutch (`nl-BE`) and English support and locale fallback handling.
 - **SQLite persistence** – application data is stored in a transactional SQLite database with foreign-key constraints and schema migrations.
-- **Legacy data import** – an existing `data/db.json` is automatically imported into SQLite on first startup when applicable.
 - **Docker support** – ready to run as a Docker container using Docker Compose.
 - **Self-hosted** – no external database or SaaS service is required.